yetianmed/subcortex/README.md

 We are delighted to provide the neuroscience community with a new hierarchical MRI atlas of the human subcortex.

 **Atlas features:**
-- Parcellation of the human subcortex representing a consensus among more than 1000 healthy adults.
+- Volumetric parcellation of the human subcortex representing consensus among more than 1000 healthy adults.
 - Availale in four scales as well as 3 and 7 Tesla versions.
 - Personalizable to represent individual variation in boundaries.
+- Atlas can be seamlessly incorporated into well-established cortex-only parcellation atlases.

 **How was the atlas mapped?**
 - Boundaries delineated at locations of abrupt spatial change in resting-state functional connectivity gradients.